jjsnyder619/Simplest_arduino_robbot/README.md

 This code is for a simple robot that uses the Adafruit Trinket Pro, continuous rotation servos and inexpensive ultrasonic distance sensor.
+An advantage of this little robot is that made of the minimum number of inexpensive parts that are merely hot glued together.
+Another advantage of this Simplest_robot is flexibility.
+Since the core of this project is mounted on a mini breadboard, the robot can easily be modified.
+It is a cinch to add pretty LEDs or other sensors, such as an IR receiever or IR distance sensors.